 Dr. McLean attended Ridgetown High School before attending the Chatham Model School.
 Dr. McLean taught school in Tilbury for 3 years, earning enough money to attend The University of Toronto Faculty of Medicine.
 He graduated in 1907.

 Dr. McLean took over the medical practice of Dr. Peter Davey in Duart.
 (Dr. Davey died on the 2nd of February, 1909.)

 Dr. McLean married Nellie Jane Gibb on the 1st of September, 1909 in Elgin County.
-She was born in Mosa Twp, Middlesex County on the 30th of September, 1882.
+Mrs. McLean was born in Mosa Twp (Middlesex County) on the 30th of September, 1882.
 She was the eldest of 5 children born to John Steven Gibb and the former Isabella Agnes Downie.
 Her parents were farmers and her siblings were; Harley Albert Gibb (who died at the age of 25), Bessie Downie Gibb (who died of peritonitis at the age of 10), Elva Bell Gibb and Hazel May Gibb.
 Incidentally all of the Gibb children were delivered by Dr. James Delmage Wilson who resided in Bothwell.

 Dr. and Mrs. McLean had 3 daughters all born in Duart.
-Isabel Nancy was born in 1911, May Evelyn was born in 1913 (died on the 2nd of February 1915 of pneumonia and she was buried at the McLean Cemetery in Clachan (Elgin County) and Maxine.
+Isabel Nancy McLean was born in 1911, May Evelyn McLean was born in 1913 (died on the 2nd of February 1915 of pneumonia and she was buried at the McLean Cemetery in Clachan, Elgin County) and Maxine McLean.

 In 1917, Dr. McLean sold his medical practice to Dr. John Roy McPherson and the McLean family moved to London, Ontario.
 Dr. McLean took post-graduate studies at St. Luke’s Hospital in Chicago, Illinois.
 He returned to London for a time, before re-locating to Mount Forest, Ontario.
 He became a coroner for the District of Mount Forest.

-Dr. McLean died on the 9th of November, 1938.
+Dr. McLean died in Mount Forest on the 9th of November, 1938.
 His wife Nellie died in 1965.
-They are buried at the McLean Cemetery in Clachan.
+Dr. and Mrs. McLean were buried at the McLean Cemetery in Clachan.
 Mrs. McLean’s parents and at least 2 of her siblings are also buried at the McLean Cemetery.
 Dr. McLean’s parents and some of his siblings are also buried at the McLean Cemetery.

-*Dr. Peter Davey and Dr. John Roy McPherson also appear on the Chatham-Kent Physician Tribute website.
+*Dr. Peter Davey, Dr. James Delmage Wilson and Dr. John Roy McPherson all appear on the Chatham-Kent Physician Tribute website.